marcopennekamp/lore/specification/types.md

 ### Declared Types

 A **declared type** is any type defined by a struct or trait and hence a type that describes user-defined data structures.
 Declared types are simply referred to via their name.
+Some declared types expect type arguments, which can either be specified manually or, in some cases, inferred.

 ### Abstractness

 Each type is either **abstract** or concrete.
 Functions may only be declared as abstract if their input type has at least one abstract parameter.
-Since this has important implications for the general use of abstraction patterns in Lore, it is important to understand when types are abstract.
-Here is a list:
+Since this has important implications for the general use of abstraction patterns in Lore, it is important to understand when types are abstract:

+- A **basic type** is always concrete.
 - A **sum type** is always abstract.
 (In its normal form.)
 - An **intersection type** is abstract if at least one of its parts is abstract.
   - Note that there are special rules concerning **augmentations**, defined further below.
 - A **tuple type** is abstract if at least one of its elements is abstract.
-- A **function type** is always concrete, as one can always define the constant function.
+- A **function type** is always concrete, as one can always define a constant function.
 - A **list type** is always concrete.
 - A **map type** is always concrete.
 - A **shape type** is always concrete on its own.
 It may stand as an augmentation.
   - Shape types would behave like tuple types if we could guarantee that run-time property types are always taken into account for multiple dispatch.
-This would require all struct properties to be open, which we do not want to support.
+This would require all struct properties to be open, which we do not support.
 - A **symbol type** is always concrete.
 - A **trait** is always abstract on its own.
 It may stand as an augmentation.
 - A **struct** is usually concrete.